natenka/pyneng-book-en/docs/source/book/06_control_structures/2_for.rst

 -  :ref:`range`
 -  Any :ref:`iterable`

-An example of converting strings in a list to uppercase without a loop **for**:
+An example of converting strings in a list to uppercase without loop **for**:

 .. code:: python